 Every local coffee shop in Hoi An serves its own particular blend so don’t be put off if you find one cafe that isn’t to your liking.
 Sugar and sweetened milk products are often used to balance out the intensity and powerful flavours of Vietnamese coffee.
 Mostly coffee is served iced, but you can get it served hot as well.
 As well as the Vietnamese types, most places will also serve Americano.
 Which means hot water is added to make a kind of long black, much less intense than the straight ca phe đen.

 How to order Vietnamese coffee the way you like it

 Cà phê sữa đá: This means milk coffee with ice.
 This is the most famous of the Vietnamese coffees.
 It is a large shot of black coffee over ice with a layer of sweetened condensed milk on the bottom of the glass.
 If there’s too much condensed milk, it will turn into a kind of super sweet syrupy concoction.
 If the balance is right, though, it has a satisfying body and a kind of nutty flavour that balances out the brutal nature of the dark roasted robusta bean extraction.

-Cà phê sữa is milk coffee, served hot while Cà phê đen is black coffee.
-Iced black coffee is Cà phê đen da.
+Cà phê sữa is milk coffee served hot ,while Cà phê đen is black coffee.
+Cà phê đen da is iced black coffee.
 Cà phê sữa tươi is a Vietnamese latte (rare in very local coffee shops)